genesiscommunitysuccess/docs/docs/platform-tooling/commands.md

 ## GetSequenceCount

 This gets the current sequence number for all the sequences in the system.
-The values can be printed on screen or written to a file so they can be reused by the "SetSequence" script (see below)
+The values can be printed on screen or written to a file so they can be reused by the `SetSequence` script (see below)

-Usage:
+### Syntax

 ```bash
 GetSequenceCount